dotnet/android-samples/android5.0/MessagingService/README.md

 Messaging Service Sample
 ==========================

 This sample shows a simple service that sends notifications using NotificationCompat.
+It also extends the notification with Remote Input to allow Android N devices to reply via text directly from the notification without having to open an App.
+The same Remote Input object also allows Android Auto users to respond by voice when the notification is presented there.
-In addition to sending a notification, it also extends the notification with a CarExtender to make it compatible with Android Auto.
-Each unread conversation from a user is sent as a distinct notification.
+Note: Each unread conversation from a user is sent as a distinct notification.

 Introduction
 ------------